yakworks/shipkit/README.md

 For a standardized way to build, test and deploy across projects that stays out of your way, no matter what the language.

+## Verisons

+Follow semantic verioning.

+## 2.0 upgrade notes

+- terminology on variables changed.
+  - IS_RELEASABLE stays the same and means its not a snapshot version and its on a branch that can be released (a publishable branch)
+  - in 1.x PUBLISHABLE brnaches were called RELEASABLE_BRANCH, created confusion for snapshots which are not releasable but should be published to the snapshot repo. so RELEASABLE_BRANCH renamed to PUBLISHABLE_BRANCH, RELEASE_BRANCH_REGEX -> PUBLISHABLE_BRANCH_REGEX RELEASABLE_BRANCH_OR_DRY_RUN -> PUBLISHABLE_BRANCH_OR_DRY_RUN etc..
+    search across app for PUBLISHABLE_BRANCH and update accordingly.

 ## Why?

 From https://github.blog/2015-06-30-scripts-to-rule-them-all/